BestTimesToVisit.com Logo

 safety

-Be aware of your surroundings, especially in crowded markets and tourist areas, and keep valuables secure.
-While Indonesia is generally safe, petty theft can occur.
-Avoid displaying expensive jewelry or electronics openly, and be cautious of unsolicited 'guides' who may try to lead you to overpriced shops.
+Be aware of your surroundings, especially in crowded tourist areas, and keep valuables secure.
+While generally safe, petty theft can occur.
+It's also wise to drink bottled water only and be cautious with ice in drinks outside of reputable establishments to avoid any stomach upsets.

 packing

-Pack light, breathable clothing made of natural fibers like cotton or linen, as the climate is hot and humid year-round.
-Include a lightweight rain jacket or poncho, especially if traveling during the rainy season (roughly October to April).
-Don't forget insect repellent with DEET and a basic first-aid kit with antiseptic wipes and pain relievers.
+Pack light, breathable clothing like cotton and linen, as Indonesia is hot and humid year-round.
+Include a lightweight rain jacket or poncho, especially if traveling during the wet season (roughly October to April), and don't forget insect repellent with DEET to ward off mosquitoes.

 💡 Travel Tip: If you're planning your trip, it's worth checking flight prices on Trip.com before you decide.